Events are a valuable element of how advisors build relationships with clients. Whether it’s a meeting, an appreciation banquet, or… Read More

 Using the Client Portal for Higher Planning Profits

-Client portals help advisors deliver more personalized service at scale, both by creating a better, more interactive experience for clients, and by planning more efficiently.
+Client portals for financial professionals help them deliver more personalized service at scale, both by creating a better, more interactive experience for clients and by planning more efficiently.

 Once a client is fully invested and active on their client site, they’ll be updating their personal and financial information on a regular basis.
 They’ll be continuously reviewing it to make sure it’s correct and returning the best information possible.
 With the most accurate and up-to-date information, advisors can offer more timely service and deliver financial plans quicker.